 4. Brazil: the Seleção on the rise

-- Weakness: the Morocco draw showed early concentration issues.
+- Weakness: the Morocco draw and the Japan scare showed concentration issues.

 - Key stat: Brazil haven't won a World Cup since 2002.
 A 24-year drought, their longest ever.